 The second line adds another more detail to the situation, it indicates he has been isolated for some time as all he has seen are gulls.
 The pinyin for gull is 'ou' the sound of its plaintive call echoing down the centuries.
 Gulls are not the friendliest of birds and are usually seen only at a distance.
-He would have given a different impression if he had seen a robin.
+He would have given a different impression if he had seen a sparrow.
 The repetition of 'day' seems to be stressing the emptiness of the day.

 There’s little point in sweeping the garden path for visitors.

 The scene is now brought closer to home and starts to convey a mood of loneliness as well as the physical isolation already laid out in the first two lines.
 The poet has been alone for some time and despairs of seeing anybody.